Mind in the 21st Century: Human Thought for a Human Future

 Yet there is hope: With a clear understanding of both the limitations and the power of human thought, we can develop new strategies to help society better address the critical challenges of the modern age.
 In other words, thinking more clearly about thought will help us think more clearly about everything else and will, in turn, provide a powerful advantage when planning for a livable human future.

-Thought++ tackles some of the most complex, most contentious issues of our time, yet the book aims to be simple enough and clear enough that it should be readily accessible to a general audience, and little prior knowledge is assumed on the part of the reader.
-In fact, the text is shorter than Tom Sawyer (who also appears in the book itself in my chapter on finance that’s entitled “Mathemagical Money”).
+Mind in the 21st Century tackles some of the most complex, most contentious issues of our time, yet the book aims to be simple enough and clear enough that it should be readily accessible to a general audience, and little prior knowledge is assumed on the part of the reader.

-After years of work, and much kind help from friends and colleagues, I’m now putting the finishing touches on Thought++, with publication expected in the fall of 2017.
+After years of work, and much kind help from friends and colleagues, I’m now working on a final set of revisions.

-(In the meantime, I will share an outline of the main ideas in the book, so please sign up for my mailing list if you’d like to learn more about Thought++.)
+(In the meantime, I will share an outline of the main ideas in the book, so please sign up for my mailing list if you’d like to learn more about Mind in the 21st Century.)